lapwinglabs/prok/Readme.md

   Run multiple processes, simply.

   A lighter, more focused alternative to  [node-forman](strongloop/node-foreman).
 This is not aiming to have feature parity with [foreman](ddollar/foreman).
+I would only use this in development.

   This is a **WIP** and the API may evolve or change.